bwsw/sj-platform/SJDocs/source/SJ_Architecture.rst

 API/UI Component
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
-The *Web UI* allows administrating of the platform.
+The *Web UI* allows managing and administrating of the platform.
 It is based on Angular 4.0.

 Also, the platform provides *REST API* that allows interacting with the platform, monitoring and managing module statuses (its starting or stopping), retrieving configuration information.